metaleap/go-ngine/README.md

 An ~~in-development~~ OpenGL-based "3D rendering engine" written in Go, focusing on interactive real-time apps such as games or demos.

-Early work-~~in-progress~~, "~~progressing~~" at a rather leisurely pace too.
+Early ~~work-in-progress~~, and ~~progressing~~ at a rather leisurely pace too.
 Performance is a high priority, slowing development considerably. **Not really ready for any "production" use-cases just yet...**

 Current state: